link-link-web-app/first-prototype/README.md

 The project uses [sass-loader](https://vue-loader.vuejs.org/guide/pre-processors.html#sass) to compile SASS [node](https://github.com/sass/node-sass) files into readable CSS

-To install all the dependencies, simply clone the project and run the following command in the project root folder.
+<a name="dependency"></a>To install all the dependencies, simply clone the project and run the following command in the project root folder.

 ```
 npm install